 A pretty static siege Western

-Cuthbert McCown (1922 to 1999) was better known to the Western-going public as Rory Calhoun.
+Cuthbert McCown (1922 - 1999) was better known to the Western-going public as Rory Calhoun.
 Before ‘Smoke’ (as he was known to his friends) became an actor, he worked as a boxer, a lumberjack, a truck driver and a cowpuncher.
 He was given a screen test by Alan Ladd’s wife, agent Sue Carol, and debuted in 1944.
 He was in 21 Western movies (and many TV shows), notably the Otto Preminger-directed River of No Return in 1946, in which he was third billed after Robert Mitchum and Marilyn Monroe, and the 1955 version of The Spoilers.
+But mostly he did B-Westerns.
 He co-produced Apache Territory in 1958.

 Cuthbert aka Rory